 Hello Machine Bros!

-In this article, we will show how to paint a 3D model and for this case, we chose The Terminator!… And we will make that 3D model to change from this:
+In this article, we are bringing you a beginner’s guide on how to paint a 3D model and for this case, we chose The Terminator!… And we will make that 3D print to change from this:

 We will guide you step-by-step on how to paint your 3D model and we will give you the necessary recommendations to achieve the results you expect.